 - The number of retail investors has increased during the lockdown as people started working from home.
 Low prices of stocks gave new investors an opportunity to enter markets, while people who are working from home also had time to explore trading in equities.
 Low deposit rates in banks also brought new investors looking for higher returns compared to other asset classes; - Emerging trends in technology has also opened up new ways for future growth.
-Consequently, we further plan to train our employees through Artificial Intelligence and Machine Learning mechanisms; - Growing shift from traditional instruments of saving to financialization of saving is also a great opportunity for capital market participants; - Credit, Insurance and Investment Penetration is rising in rural areas; - India benefits from a large cross utilization of channels to expand reach of financial sector; - Focus on financial inclusion by the government, channelizing the untapped savings currently lying in the form of bank deposits and change in attitude from safeguarding wealth to growing wealth will also enhance the participation of investors across segments thereby proliferating the prospects of Equity Brokerage business; - Earning Urban Youth and increased formal market job opportunities; - Growing purchasing power of financially middle-class investors are interested in more investment opportunities; - Favorable demographics of Indian capital markets like growing middle class and larger younger population with disposable income and investible surplus focused on wealth creation will offer opportunities for our Wealth Management and Mutual Fund Distribution business.
+Consequently, we further plan to train our employees through Artificial Intelligence and Machine Learning mechanisms;

+- Insurance and Investment Penetration is rising in rural areas; - Focus on financial inclusion by the government, channelizing the untapped savings currently lying in the form of bank deposits and change in attitude from safeguarding wealth to growing wealth will also enhance the participation of investors across segments thereby proliferating the prospects of Equity Brokerage business; - Earning Urban Youth and increased formal market job opportunities; - Growing purchasing power of financially middle-class investors are interested in more investment opportunities; - Favorable demographics of Indian capital markets like growing middle class and larger younger population with disposable income and investible surplus focused on wealth creation will offer opportunities for our Wealth Management and Mutual Fund Distribution business